 Medically reviewed by Drugs.com.
 Last updated on July 25, 2020.

 Therapeutic Class: Diagnostic Agent, Radiological Contrast Media

-Gadobutrol injection is a magnetic resonance imaging (MRI) contrast agent.
-Contrast agents are used to help create a clear picture of the body during MRI scans.
-MRI scans are a special kind of procedure that let a doctor look at the inside of the body, such as the brain.
+Gadobutrol injection is a magnetic resonance imaging (MRI) contrast agent that is used to help create a clear picture of the body during an MRI scan.
+MRI scans are a special kind of procedure that lets a doctor look at the inside of the body, such as the brain.
 They use magnets and computers to create images or “pictures” of the body.
 Unlike x-rays, MRI scans do not involve radiation.
-Gadobutrol is a gadolinium-based contrast agent (GBCA) that is given by injection before the MRI to help diagnose problems in the brain, spine, and other parts of your body.
+Gadobutrol is a gadolinium-based contrast agent (GBCA) that is given by injection before the MRI to help diagnose problems in the brain, spine, breast, and other parts of your body.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.